 The Siamese cat is famous for its striking, aristocratic appearance.
 Its distinctive color pattern, with contrasts between light and dark, has fascinated people around the world since the breed was first discovered in Thailand, formerly known as Siam.

-Siamese cats were first exported from Thailand in the late 1800s, and they were first recognized as a breed by the Cat Fanciers Association (CFA) in 1934.
+Siamese cats were first exported from Thailand in the late 1800s, and they were first recognized as a breed by the Cat Fanciers Association (CFA) here in the United States in 1934.
 There are different types of Siamese cats, categorized by their colorings.

 Certapet.com has a guide to this mischievous kitty!

 Here are some fun facts about this affectionate cat: